Coyote (person): Two different types of coyotes

 In the group of people that work as coyotes there are two important subgroups that have been categorized, the interior and exterior coyotes.
 Both groups work to get migrants illegally into the United States, however, they do it in different ways and will take different types of people.
 Which group a migrant uses (if they do choose to use a coyote and don't go alone or with their own group), depends on many factors such as if they are familiar with what they need to do to get into the U.S. along with what connections they have to both people in the U.S. and with prospective coyotes.
 These two broad groups are called Interior and Exterior Coyotes.

 Interior Coyotes: Usually known to the people they are taking and are more often used by people with less experience trying to cross the border or who lack strong ties to people in the U.S. Persons without connections to where they are going in America usually travel with interior coyotes because they tend to be people from their hometown or people that they otherwise have more of a connection to.
 This provides social capital for the coyote by being perceived as being more trustworthy due to being known in the area if not the prospective migrant personally.
 These connections also can help the migrants avoid being taken advantage of or being abandoned part way by an untrustworthy or inexperienced guide.
 These social bonds between the migrants and their guides help to provide increased safety for a dangerous and illegal undertaking for the travellers and bring customers for the coyotes.

 Border Coyotes: Also called border business coyotes or exterior coyotes, they usually live near the border and will regularly take people across all year.
 Migrants with more experience trying to cross the border or who are traveling during busy times for crossings are more likely to travel with border coyotes.
 These guides due to living near the border will help people cross all year long as long as the customers are willing to pay their price and take the risk of traveling with them.
 Experienced border crossers will more often go to the border on their own and travel across with the help of a professional border coyote.
+Coyotes cross immigrants through many different borders, but the main border is Tijuana, the cities of San Ysidro and El Chaparral.